 • Addressing errors or performance issues,

-• And if data volume increases, scaling the pipeline to handle load.
+• If data volume increases, scale the pipeline to handle the load.

 However, with the data pipeline automation tools, you can automate the entire process: